MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 #### 5. Analyse your Corpus | <sub><sup>01_FindPatterns.py</sup></sub>

 Based on the respective matchers, the comments were then analyzed.
-In case a comment matches a matcher, an object is returned which returns the sentence and the recognized pattern.
+If a comment matches a matcher, an object is returned containing the sentence and the recognized pattern.
 If there is no match, False is returned.
-Iterate over the rows of your corpus and use the Single or Double Matcher
+Iterate over the rows of your corpus and use the Single or Double Matcher.

-Single Matcher
+#### Single Matcher

 ```
 #Positive Result